 Mercedes-Benz – Loki (360° Experience) follows the titular hound and his owner Kelly Lund on a journey through the snow covered mountains of Crested Butte, Colorado, with the two travelers aided by the Mercedes-Benz 2017 GLS sport-utility vehicle.
 The advert has received nearly 100,000 views on YouTube.

-Do a bit of background research first by holding a social media poll to find which animal is most popular among your audience.
+Do some background research by holding a social media poll to find which animal is most popular among your audience.
 Doing this means you can select an influencer who is more likely to resonate among your fans, and create a campaign that is more likely to be shared by your followers.

 3. ASOS take the inside route

-Why settle for one influencer when you can have many?
-That’s precisely what British online fashion and beauty store ASOS decided and it led to them creating one of the most innovative influencer marketing campaigns of recent years.
+So, why settle for one influencer when you can have many?
+That’s precisely what British online fashion and beauty store ASOS decided, and led to them creating one of the most innovative influencer marketing campaigns of recent years.

-How ASOS’ campaign worked was to create ASOS Insiders.
-These are men and women from across the world who are given individual ASOS profiles and social media accounts.
+ASOS’ created ASOS Insiders.
+Men and women worldwide were given individual ASOS profiles and social media accounts.

-ASOS then give their products to these insiders and get them to post their appreciation for them on their branded social media (primarily Instagram) accounts.
+ASOS then gave its products to these insiders and got them to post their appreciation for them on their branded social media accounts.

 Your brand can take inspiration from this and create influencers from your customer base.
-You can do this by giving them use of your products, on the proviso that they share their experiences on their social media accounts and include a link to your company Instagram account.
+Gifting partnerships can get your socially active customers to share their experiences on their social media accounts.
+And, include a link to your company’s Instagram account.

 You can then turn this attention into revenue by making your Instagram feed shoppable.
-You can do this by using an app like Snapppt, which lets you embed shoppable Instagram galleries and carousels into your business for free if you’ve built your website using an online store builder.
+This is possible by using an app like Snapppt.
+It lets you embed shoppable Instagram galleries and carousels into your business for free if you’ve built your website using an online store builder.

 4. Fanta – Meet the Fantanas